alemart/surgescript/docs/engine/collider.md

 The [Entity](/engine/entity) associated with this collider.

+#### enabled

+`enabled`: boolean.

+Is the collider enabled?
+A collider that is not enabled will not notify the parent object if a collision occurs.
+The default value is `true`, i.e., colliders are enabled by default.

 #### visible

 `visible`: boolean.

-Useful for debugging.
+Is the collider visible?
+This is useful for debugging.
 The default value is `false`.

 Functions
 ---------